Exoream/Exoream/readme.md

 </a>

 <p><strong>My name is Hilal</strong></p>
 <p>I have hobbies such as playing games, watching anime, and reading manga.
-Currently, I am actively playing Genshin Impact and Lethal Company.
-I have proficiency in Golang, Java, and C++.
-I am learning flutter now</p>
+Currently, I am actively playing Genshin Impact and Valorant.
+I have proficiency in Golang and Node.js.
+I am learning cloud computing now</p>
 <br>

 <div align="center">